wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## January 2024

+We improved the following integration in January 2024:

-Amazon Web Services - You can now disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics with the namespace `aws.limits.*`.
+* Amazon Web Services - You can now disable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics with the namespace `aws.limits.*`.
 To do so, when you register or edit your AWS Metrics+ integration, deselect the **Service Limit Metrics** check box.

 ## All 2019 - 2023 Integrations Release Notes